FridaPrecious/Healthcare_management_system_simulation/README.md

 # Healthcare_management_system_simulation

 How to run and test the simulation
+You can test the system in two ways:

+Test the APIs using Postman.
-Test via Postman or run the index.html file in a browser
+Alternatively, run the index.html file in a browser (if you built a frontend).

+Make sure your Flask server is running:
+Run the command: python app.py
+By default, it will run at:http://127.0.0.1:5000

-We can test the APIs by running thr following commands in our bash i.e TESTING USING POSTMAN
+We can now test the APIs by running thr following commands in our bash i.e TESTING USING POSTMAN

 CREATING A PROGRAM
 curl -X POST http://127.0.0.1:5000/api/programs \